ks-sakamoto/SwitchBot/README.md

 - ESP32 microcontroller
 - Servo motor
 - Battery box (2x AAA batteries)
-- iPhone with Bluefy browser
+- iPhone with nRF Connect or LightBlue app
 - MicroPython

 ## System Overview

 The SwitchBot system consists of the following components:

-1. **ESP32 Microcontroller**: The main controller that communicates with the iPhone via WebBluetooth and controls the servo motor.
+1. **ESP32 Microcontroller**: The main controller that communicates with the iPhone via BLE and controls the servo motor.
 2. **Servo Motor**: Used to press the physical switch.
 3. **Battery Box**: Provides power to the ESP32 and servo motor.
-4. **Web Interface**: Communicates with the ESP32 via WebBluetooth to control the servo motor.
+4. **BLE Communication**: Communicates with the ESP32 via BLE to control the servo motor.

 ## ESP32 Setup